thinkshout/thinkshout/_wonderlab/consent-based-calibration/business.md

 # Whether or not this post is published.
 published: true
 # The teaser text for the card and other listings.
-short: Imagine a world where you get online and are greeted, not by a now ubiquitous banner asking you to consent to allowing your cookies to be tracked, but by a clear and visually dynamic set of options, each one offering a different website browsing experience.
+short: "Imagine a world where you get online and are greeted, not by a now ubiquitous banner asking you to consent to allowing your cookies to be tracked, but by a clear and visually dynamic set of options, each one offering a different website browsing experience."
 # The meta description for the page, used for sharing.
-description: From personalization to consent-based calibration: An alternative approach to developing your organization's engagement model.
+description: "From personalization to consent-based calibration: An alternative approach to developing your organization's engagement model."
 # Tags used for SEO keywords.
-tags: Ethical Personalization, Ethical Personas, User Journey Mapping, Design-Driven Optimization, Engagement Model
+tags:
+- Ethical Personalization
+- Ethical Personas
+- User Journey Mapping
+- Design-Driven Optimization
+- Engagement Model
 # The date - not used for ordering blogs.
 date: 2019-01-22 10:00:00
 # The social share image/alt.